greenelab/connectivity-search-manuscript/manuscript.md

 Equally interesting would be queries where the input is a set of nodes of the same type, optionally with weights.
 The search would compute DWPCs for paths originating on the query nodes.
 The simpler formulation would compute DWPCs for metapaths separately and compare to null distributions from permuted hetnets.
-A more advanced formulation would combine scores accross metapaths such that every node in the hetnet would receive a single score capturing its connectivity to the query set.
+A more advanced formulation would combine scores across metapaths such that every node in the hetnet would receive a single score capturing its connectivity to the query set.
 This approach would have similar utility to gene set enrichment analysis (GSEA) in that the user could provide a set of genes as input and receive a ranked list of nodes that characterize the function of the query genes.
 However, it would excel in its versatility by returning results of any node type without requiring pre-defined gene sets to match against.
-Some users might be intested in node set transformations where scores for one node type are converted to another node type.
+Some users might be interested in node set transformations where scores for one node type are converted to another node type.
 This approach could take scores for human genes and convert them to side effects, diseases, pathways, etcetera.

 Our work is not without limitation.